iremkaraoglu/iOS-Accessibility-Example-UIKit/README.md

 ![app icon](https://github.com/iremkaraoglu/iOS-Accessibility-Example-UIKit/blob/main/Accessibility%20Example/Assets.xcassets/AppIcon.appiconset/180.png?raw=true)

 This project is built to show how to support accessibility features in iOS applications in a blog post.
+You can check the post in [here.](https://blog.logrocket.com/supporting-accessibility-ios-applications/)

 ![app_in_general](https://user-images.githubusercontent.com/45830699/142765021-29018a2a-ec70-4073-a5fc-cdb53b4cfb38.gif)